 - 2 teaspoons butter

 - 2 pouches (3 ounces each) liquid fruit pectin

 - In a large saucepan, bring water to a boil.
 Remove from the heat; add tea bags.
 Cover and steep for 30 minutes.

 - Discard tea bags.
 Stir in the sugar, apple juice and butter.
 Bring to a full rolling boil over high heat, stirring constantly.
 Stir in pectin.
 Boil for 1 minute, stirring constantly.

 - Remove from the heat; skim off foam.
 Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in. headspace.
 Remove air bubbles; wipe rims and adjust lids.
 Process for 10 minutes in a boiling-water canner.
-(Jelly make take up to 2 weeks to fully set.)
+(Jelly may take up to 2 weeks to set.)
 Yield: 5 half-pints.